fzi-forschungszentrum-informatik/TBMEnv/README.md

 # TBMEnv - An Environment to Assess the Accuracy of Thermal Building Models under Realistic Conditions

 TBMEnv is an program that can be used to evaluate and benchmark models of model-based thermal building optimization algorithms, which are most likely model-based reinforcement learning approaches.
 The main goal of the environment is to support the evaluation of thermal (machine learning) building models under realistic conditions as this cannot be achieved using available environments like [BOPTEST](https://github.com/ibpsa/project1-boptest) or [Sinergym](https://github.com/ugr-sail/sinergym).
-For more details and background please see the accompanying [paper](./paper.pdf).
+For more details and background please see the accompanying [paper](https://dl.acm.org/doi/abs/10.1145/3600100.3625683).
+In case you have no access to ACM DL a copy can be found [here](./paper.pdf).